IuliaElisa/CAD-omnetpp-project/README.md

 ### More Advanced Requirements

-Choose and implement one of the following scheduling algorithms:

 - **Priority Queueing:**
   - Lower priority queues are served only if higher priority queues are empty.